explosion-mental/demwm/README.md

 - toggle border
 - depatch cfacts(?)
 - Make _systray_ background the same color as the bar
+- toggleable pertag.
+This features a workflow in which you can have the such 'dynamic' window management of dwm and also have a pertag workflow.
+Can this be implememnted just like the hidevacant patch? meaning, with a simple flag variable.
+Maybe intead of a lot of if / else we just re-arrange (re-start / re-setup) the pertag variables to default one and somehow maintain them the same while pertag is active.
 - <s>Make _tag previews_ more solid</s> and prevent from being shown in the preview of the preview...
 - <s>systray toggleable with _#ifdef_ and _#endif_</s>
 - <s>make [hide vacant patch](https://dwm.suckless.org/patches/hide_vacant_tags/)